jamesots/learnfpga/README.md

 value on the LEDs as a bargraph.
 * midi: My third project.
 (Actually, my fourth, but the third isn't working yet).
 Sends midi commands.
 Well, one midi command, repeatedly.
 * analogue2: 4th project.
-Potentially an improvement on analogue, although I'm not sure if it really works properly.
+An improvement on the original analogue project, using an ADC component and shift registers.

 Notes
 -----